vtwenty3/Glass_Project/README.md

 There is a breif video demonstration of the mentioned functionalities which can be found here:
 [![IMAGE ALT TEXT HERE](play.jpg)](https://www.youtube.com/watch?v=sO93cAGclXQ)

+> 🎅 Old Saint Nick
+>
+> 'Twas the night before Christmas, when all through the house not a creature was stirring, not even a mouse.
+The stockings were hung by the chimney with care, in hopes that St. Nicholas soon would be there.
+The children were nestled all snug in their beds, while visions of sugar plums danced in their heads.

 Group project: Glass research project, a blockchain network that shares EU citizen details with other member states.